Menu

 Responsibilities of an Executor or Administrator

-By law the Executor or Administrator must pay all debts of the deceased from the proceeds of the estate, distribute the remaining assets and make an account of all the property received and distributed.
-In doing this an Executor must follow the instructions in the Will.
+By law, an executor or administrator must pay all debts of the deceased from the proceeds of the estate.
+Only then can they distribute the remaining assets.
+In doing this, an executor must follow the instructions in the Will.

 • locate the Will, if there is one